 That’s great because there is always a demand for these types of photos.
 People love a variety of subjects but don’t always have the knowledge or the means to photograph them – these people are prepared to buy other people’s images.

-As I type this I am thinking of sporting events, motorsports, biking, marathons, track meetings, football, basketball, rugby, cricket, rowing, skiing (snow makes great photos) blah blah blah instead of etc. etc etc. I think you can see the endless possibilities.
+As I type this I am thinking of sporting events, motorsports, biking, marathons, track meetings, football, basketball, rugby, cricket, rowing, skiing (snow makes great photos), the subjects and possibilities are endless.

 - Well you could have exhibitions